Andre-Macedo/taskemDB/README.md

 # Backend taskem-web-app

-Backend of the Taskem web app
+Back-end for the Taskem web app.
+CRUD api built with Node.js, express, postman.
+Using MongoDB as the database.
+Documentation built with Swagger.

 ## Development enviroment setup